zonaj2/CryptoClustering/README.md

 ## About
-Used Python and unsupervised machine learning to predict cryptocurrency clusters to be used for further analysis.
+Used Python and unsupervised machine learning to categorize and group cryptocurrencies that exhibit similar historical price change patterns.

 ## Key Steps
 1. Prepared the data.
 Used StandardScalar for data normalization.